 Light Estimation (Android only)

-Light Estimation is an experimental feature of webXR that allows to use the real environment light condition to affect the 3D models.
+real environment light condition to affect the 3D models.
 This feature costs a lot of computational power.

 source code